-Soft and fluffy muffins with hints of vanilla packed full of sweet plump blueberries and slightly sugared tops, these are my favorite blueberry muffins — made completely from scratch!
+Soft and fluffy muffins with hints of vanilla packed full of sweet plump blueberries and slightly sugared tops, these are the BEST blueberry muffins, and they’re made completely from scratch!

 “I need a recipe for a good blueberry muffin”.

-The request has come to me through e-mail, through the comments section, and from the mouths of family members, and today I am happy to oblige (plus it’s a great way to continue my blueberry recipe streak… have you tried my blueberry cobbler yet?!).
+The request has come to me through e-mail, through the comments section, from social media, and from the mouths of family members, and today I am happy to oblige (plus it’s a great way to continue my blueberry recipe streak… have you tried my blueberry cobbler yet?!).

-Soft and fluffy, studded with sweat plump blueberries and slightly sugared tops, these are my favorite blueberry muffins.
+Soft and fluffy, studded with sweet plump blueberries and slightly sugared tops, these are my favorite blueberry muffins.

 - 1 cup sugar 200g (granulated sugar)